 Rest of Middle East & Africa

 Report scope can be customized per your requirements.
 Click here.

 Key Market Trends

 Onshore Segment Accounted for the Highest Market Share

-- Moreover, the cost of onshore wind power generation has reduced significantly, driven by the reduction in capital investments, owing to better turbine designs and economy of scale, increased capacity factors due to technological advancements in equipment and wind power plant design, and increased production life of wind turbines.
+Moreover, the cost of onshore wind power generation has reduced significantly.
+It has been driven by the reduction in capital investments due to better turbine designs and economies of scale, increased capacity factors due to technological advancements in equipment and wind power plant design, and the augmented product life of wind turbines.

-- Adding to this, in 2015, onshore wind required an average of EUR 2 million of financing for each MW of capacity installed in Europe.
+Additionally, in 2015, onshore wind required an average of EUR 2 million of financing for each MW of capacity installed in Europe.
 By 2018, this number had reduced to EUR 1.4 million per MW.
-This, in turn, is expected to boost the number of onshore wind installations in Europe in the coming years and, further, drive the demand for wind turbine rotor blades.
+This, in turn, is expected to boost the number of onshore wind installations in Europe in the coming years and further drive the demand for wind turbine rotor blades.

-- Therefore, factors, such as decline in onshore wind CAPEX, along with supportive government policies and targets, are expected to increase the number of wind power plants across the world in the coming years.
+Therefore, factors, such as the decline in onshore wind CAPEX and supportive government policies and targets, are expected to increase the number of wind power plants across the world in the coming years.
 This, in turn, is expected to directly impact the onshore wind turbine rotor blade market during the forecast period.

 To understand key trends, Download Sample Report

 Asia-Pacific to Dominate the Market